British Airways Long Haul Aircraft Fleet Guide

-British Airways Long Haul Aircraft & Cabins Collage (Image Credit: British Airways)
+British Airways Boeing 787-10 Aircraft In flight (Image Credit: British Airways)

-Welcome to our guide to BA’s fleet of long haul aircraft at London Gatwick & Heathrow.
+Welcome to our guide to BA long haul aircraft at London Gatwick & Heathrow.

-Here you’ll find full details of BA’s plans for new aircraft and to refurbish existing aircraft.
+Here you’ll find details of BA’s plans for new aircraft deliveries and refurbishments.

 Fleet Summary